🤔Are you following ongoing repayment changes? Get your student loans ready for 2026!

 Production/Bonus Pay

 If you are paid on production or receive a bonus periodically, either provide a description of your base taxable salary or choose a paycheck from the last 90 days that most closely matches your base salary without production.
 Production bonuses are not guaranteed.
-You may not want your loan servicer calculating an annualized gross or taxable income from a particularly productive month if that production level may not continue for the next twelve months.
+You may not want your loan servicer to calculate an annualized gross or taxable income from a particularly productive month if that production level may not continue for the next twelve months.
 If you consistently receive a higher salary than your base, that will be captured in your AGI when you file your income taxes for that year.

 Unemployment or Periods of Reduced Income